 .
 SST Parent represents and warrants and covenants to Daré on an ongoing basis that (a) for so long as this Agreement remains in effect, SST and SST Parent will not assign, transfer, terminate, modify or amend the License Agreement in any manner that conflicts with the license granted to Daré under Section 2.1 or otherwise adversely affects Daré's rights under this Agreement, (b) SST Parent and its Affiliates shall be jointly and severally liable for the financial liabilities of SST under this Agreement if and to the extent SST defaults on any such liabilities, and SST Parent and its Affiliates shall be jointly and severally liable for SST's indemnification obligations hereunder, and (c) in the event the License Agreement is terminated for any reason during the Term, SST Parent shall, if requested by Daré in writing, enter into a license agreement directly with Daré on substantially the same terms and conditions as those set forth in this Agreement.
-The scope and territory of the license Agreement and SST Parent shall be the same as that granted by SST to Daré as of the effective date of termination of the License Agreement and SST Parent shall not have any obligations under such license agreement that are greater than or inconsistent with the obligations of SST under the License Agreement.
-SST and SST Parent shall each notify Daré promptly upon the delivery or receipt (whichever occurs first) of any notice of termination of the License Agreement, and shall notify Daré promptly upon amending the License Agreement, which notice shall include a copy of the amendment.
+The scope and territory of the license grant under such license agreement shall be the same as that granted by SST to Daré as of the effective date of termination of the License Agreement and SST Parent shall not have any obligations under such license agreement that are greater than or inconsistent with the obligations of SST under the License Agreement.
+SST and SST Parent shall each notify Daré promptly upon the delivery or receipt (whichever occurs first) of any notice of termination of the License Agreement, which notice shall include a copy of the amendment.